abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 left without having reflected or investigated to any great degree.

 We need to apply some discernment.
-When we experience difficulty, conflict or dis-ease, we direct our attention toward that, investigate its causes, and examine the process by which it is unfolding.
+When we experience difficulty, conflict, or dis-ease, we direct our attention toward that, investigate its causes, and examine the process by which it is unfolding.
 This is not to say we should be reaching out intellectually and coming up with rational explanations; rather, it is being willing to investigate and